 Have environmental assessments been undertaken?

-The project team is working alongside BCC Environmental Officers to minimise impacts on the local area including tree removal, clearing and riverbank disturbances.
-Once construction impacts are known, TMR will also consult with the local catchment association and community environmental group.
+The project team is working alongside Brisbane City Council Environmental Officers to minimise impacts on the local area including tree removal, vegetation clearing and riverbank disturbances.
+Once construction impacts are known, TMR will also consult with the local catchment association and community environmental groups.

 Will the speed be reduced during construction?

-For safety of motorists and workers and given the constrained corridor and proximity of the construction activities to the travelling public, lane widths and speed limits will be reduced throughout the project area.
-Motorists are asked to be cognisant of changed conditions and to obey reduced speed limits.
+Yes, for safety of all road users and workers and given the constrained corridor and proximity of the construction activities to the travelling public, lane widths and speed limits will be reduced throughout the project area.
+Road users are asked to be aware of changed conditions and to obey reduced speed limits.

 Do you know where the existing services are in the corridor?